2016-2017 Board of Directors

 Before joining Chesapeake, Dana worked in public relations for the Airport Council International and Comcast Cable Communications.
 Dana is a Communications graduate from the University of Maryland.
 She is also very involved the in local community and is a member of several professional associations.

 Jennifer has a strong passion for her community at-large and advocates for the betterment of women and girls.
-She is the 1st Vice-President for the National Coalition of 100 Black Women, Prince George’s County, volunteers with Girls on the Run, and supports the House of Ruth Counseling Center in Maryland.
+She is the 1st Vice-President of Programs for the National Coalition of 100 Black Women, Prince George’s County, volunteers as a mentor for Girls in Technology and supports the House of Ruth Counseling Center in Maryland.

 Edward (Ted) Geier